 e.
 Recommended TMDL Deadline Extension

 Section E.7.c demonstrates that concentrations of nutrients in the Malibu Creek Watershed still exceed water quality standards in summer but attain water quality standards in winter.
 As described in Section A.1, extensions for dry weather-related TMDL deadlines are not warranted because the prohibition on non-stormwater discharges has been in place in MS4 permits since the 1990s.
-The exceedances in of water quality standards for nutrients in summer -weather related exceedances.
-An extension of the TMDL is warranted for summer WLAs.
+However, the exceedances of water quality standards for nutrients in summer may be wet-weather related exceedances.
+For example, of the 5 days sampled in summer from 2012 to 2017, one sample day occurred during wet weather, on which three total nitrogen samples and four total phosphorus samples exceeded the TMDL targets.
+Because wet weather may be a factor in increased nutrient loadings and the program of implementation does not distinguish between wet and dry weather, an extension of the TMDL is warranted for summer and winter WLAs.

 As described in Section E.6.d, the NSMB EWMP RAA shows that no additional structural control measures are required to achieve the TMDLs.
 In the MC EWMP, jurisdictions have made efforts to implement non-structural BMPs such as public outreach and city ordinances to reduce nutrient loads.
 Jurisdictions in the MC EWMP have also adopted LID ordinances that require post-construction BMPs and have implemented six structural BMPs, and almost completed one other.
 It appears that these efforts are sufficient to attain the winter WLAs and no additional time is needed for winter WLAs.
-Additional time may be needed to attain the summer WLAs As discussed in Section E.6.e, a TSO can be used to augment the TMDL implementation schedule, if appropriate.
+Additional time may be needed for Los Angeles County permittees to attain the summer WLAs for the 2003 TMDL (above Malibou Lake) and the 2013 TMDL (below Malibou Lake).
+Given the fact that the MCW EWMP covers portions of the watershed both above and below Malibou Lake and it addresses both bacteria and nutrients, the deadlines for the 2003 Malibu Creek Watershed Nutrients TMDL and the 2013 Malibu Creek Nutrients and Sedimentation TMDL will be aligned with the recommended extension for the Malibu Bacteria TMDL of July 15, 2026 as discussed in Section E.6.e.
+Also as discussed in Section E.6.e, a TSO can be used to augment the TMDL implementation schedule, if appropriate.
+No additional extensions are proposed for Ventura County permittees because the existing implementation schedule already allows 5 years from the effective date of MS4 Permit adoption.
+Since the new MS4 permit is expected to be adopted this year, the final deadline applicable to Ventura County Permittees would be no sooner than 2026.

 8. Santa Monica Bay Beaches Bacteria TMDL